MinaAyman123/Web-Scraping/README.md

 * Make sure you have an active internet connection.
 * This script is tailored to Wuzzuf’s current HTML structure — changes to the site may require updates.

-## 📄 License

-Free to use under the MIT License.

----

-Let me know if you want me to auto-generate the `requirements.txt` or help create the GitHub repo structure.